Workbench-Build/workbook/docs/index.md

 Tokens = value = incentives.
 If your token has value people should be incentivized to do things to create/capture that value.
 If done correctly this can be positive-sum.
 It's very important that you understand this.
 Token networks are socio-economic systems.
 Incentives + humans = value creation.
 Your token system needs to reward people for doing things that create value for token holders.
 Then people will want to earn, buy, and hold/use your token.
 Supply and demand.

 This is great, but you can already do this with stocks, commodities, and credits for web2 platforms.
 What makes blockchain tokens more interesting is that the token contracts themselves create credible commitments.
-Trust is transferred from people to code.
+Trust is tat the solution "just works."

+Once you've identified a problem to solve, and people who have that problem, you have to then go solve it for them.
+This is hard.
+While cransferred from people to code.
 You know what the contract will do, if/how it can be changed, and the process to create those changes.
 This reduces the risk for people to use these [contracts/protocols vs more centralized services that might change the terms of their API at any time](https://cdixon.org/2018/02/18/why-decentralization-matters).
+This way parties that don't trust each other can still coordinate and transact via the blockchain, and hopefully your token system helps them do that for your use case.

 This is two layers deep in the problem solving stack.
 First you need to figure out how to solve the core problem (whatever that is) for end users.
 Then you need to solve the problem of creating an incentive system that gets people to work on that problem.
 It's like building the car and the factory that builds the car.
 You need both.